-- How would I describe the difference between the criminal and civil legal justice systems to a farmworker? - Do Immigration and Customs Enforcement (ICE) and my local law enforcement agency have a partnership that permits local officers to enforce immigration law? - What types of protection orders are available to victims of non-intimate partner sexual assault in my state, tribe or territory? - What relationships does my organization have with legal services organizations and other private attorneys who help victims of sexual violence? - What information and training can my organization provide to local law enforcement about working with farmworker victims of sexual violence? - What opportunities for cross-training exist in my community between social service providers, legal service providers and law enforcement interested in assisting farmworker victims of sexual violence?
+- How would I describe the difference between the criminal and civil legal justice systems to a farmworker? - Do Immigration and Customs Enforcement (ICE) and my local law enforcement agency have a partnership that permits local officers to enforce immigration law? - What types of protection orders are available to victims of non-intimate partner sexual assault in my state, tribe or territory? - How will I support my client if she requires criminal defense? - Who are members of the local criminal bar association to whom I can refer my client, if necessary? - What opportunities for cross-training exist in my community between social service providers, legal service providers and law enforcement interested in assisting farmworker victims of sexual violence?